deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> This table presents the 133 biomedical NLP tasks included in the MEDINST dataset, categorized by task type, and shows the number of training, development, and test samples for each task.
+> The table presents the details of the 133 biomedical NLP tasks included in the MEDINST dataset, categorized into 12 categories, showing the number of training, development, and test samples for each task.

 {{< table-caption >}}